-The inspector does not need to sample all the balconies.
+The architect or engineer will determine what to inspect.
+The inspector does not need to sample all the EEE.
 However, the sampling needs to be significant.
 It needs to provide 95 percent confidence that the sample represents the whole.